hybridgroup/cylon-sphero/README.md

 Connect to the Sphero using this command (substituting the actual address of your Sphero):

     gort bluetooth connect <address>

+## Fedora

+Find the address of the Sphero, by using:

+    hcitool scan

+Assuming you've already paired the Sphero through Fedora's bluetooth settings, connect the Sphero using the following command (substituting the actual address of your Sphero):

+    rfcomm connect 0 <address> 1

+This will connect the Sphero to /dev/rfcomm0 as long as the command is running.

 ### Windows